GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 python evaluate_contact_map.py
 ```

+### c) Towards better performance

-(Optional): Above we have only trained for 10 epochs, and for a subset of data: `test-0.tfr`  `train-0.tfr`  `valid-0.tfr`.
-If you are interested in exploring further, consider how you might improve the model's performance.
-For example, you could try training on more [data](https://dataverse.harvard.edu/citation?persistentId=doi:10.7910/DVN/AZM25S) (all train-*.tfr files) or for more epochs.
+Above we have only trained for 10 epochs, and for a subset of data: `test-0.tfr`  `train-0.tfr`  `valid-0.tfr`.
+Try out one of the follwing to see how you might improve the prediction head's performance.

+* Training for more epochs
+* Improving the prediction head architecture
+* Including more [data](https://dataverse.harvard.edu/citation?persistentId=doi:10.7910/DVN/AZM25S) (all train-*.tfr files).
+(You will need to download more files, e.g. train-1.tfr, train-2.tfr and then copy them to your scratch folder -- `/ocean/projects/cis250160p/<username>`, then update the path variable in the scripts)

-#### Visualize Predictions & Analyze Performance
+### d) Visualize Predictions & Analyze Performance

 The `evaluate_contact_map.py` script saves the raw prediction and target data.
 You will create a new Python script (e.g., `analyze_performance.py`) to process these files.